Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 They don’t actually win.
 The things that they are doing aren’t going to lead to the pleasure that they’re trying to get.
 I don’t actually think that they’re coveting the pleasure in the end.
 They’re coveting the ego pleasure, if you call it pleasure at all; it’s the stroking of the ego which is really the unmet need of significance.
 They don’t feel important enough yet.
 They don’t feel like they’ve made it yet.

-They’re not good enough yet, and they feel like if they get looked up to on Instagram, if they have a Lamborghini can show off, or they can show off their vacation on a yacht, or the big party, and people look up to them and either look up to them or covet their lifestyle, envy them, or whatever it is, or jealous of them, then somehow that makes them more worthy or enough.
+They’re not good enough yet, and they feel like if they get looked up to on Instagram, if they have a Lamborghini, can show it off, or they can show off their vacation on a yacht, or the big party, and people look up to them and either look up to them or covet their lifestyle, envy them, or whatever it is, or jealous of them, then somehow that makes them more worthy or enough.
 That goes back to shame, really: childhood shame.
 Why don’t you believe that you’re enough yet?
 Why don’t you think you’re good enough yet?

 Most of the world is suffering from the shame and this leads to a theme that all through my career now, at least now, anyway, that one big message I’m trying to hammer home is, “Your psychology is everything.”
 Which is what we’ve been talking about.
 You can get all of the material achievements that you’ve been spending your whole life driven to get, and you can get them all and still not feel the good stuff that you’re hoping would be at the end of that.
 The good stuff is not actually the pleasure, it’s not the hedonism, the standard hedonism.
 It’s not the enjoyment of the yacht or the enjoyment of the party.

 Actually, if it were that, it would be a pure enjoyment.
 That person would be like a kid, and you would probably be driven towards that.
 He would attract that into his life kind of naturally, and he’ll just – kids find fun everywhere they go.
 But it’s actually not the pleasure, it’s the ego gratification.
-And it’s not even that, that’s even a low level of describing; it’s ego gratification which will also be empty.
+And it’s not even that, that’s even a low level of describing it; it’s ego gratification which will also be empty.
 What they’re really looking for is a lasting sense of significance, like they’ve made it, they are enough, they are good enough to be loved.
 That’s what they’re lacking in their lives.
 That’s a message I don’t hear anyone talking about.

 Instead, they’re exploiting it like on YouTube, you might have Tai Lopez on that, interrupting every freaking video you watch, and he’s just like, “I’m in my garage, here’s my Lamborghini, here’s my lifestyle.”
 Envy this lifestyle.
 If I can trigger enough dissatisfaction with your current state, you’re going to buy this thing that I’m selling, and that really works on quite a lot of 20-somethings in America.